 I spend a lot of time around Palais Royale, it's one of my favorite places in Paris to wander after Montmartre of course.

 Here under the arches of the Palais Royale along Rue du Rivoli are the many stalls of souvenir shops which are lined with all sorts of stuff.
-I usually like to puruse the stands and see if there is anything unique or of interest to take back home.
+I usually like to puruse the stands and see if there's anything unique or of interest to take back home for family or friends.